Classic Motorcycle Build

 Korean War Harley

 During the Korean War, manufacture of WLA military bikes started up again (1950-1952).
-These were the same as WW2 bikes, with minor differences such as paint and accessories.
+These were essentially the same as WW2 bikes, with minor differences such as paint and accessories.

 Until the Sportster surpassed it in 1998, the 45 flathead was Harley-Davidson's longest running engine in production.